szkf/i18node.js/README.md

 ```

 If a new phrase is translated, a blank tranlsation will be added to the target language JSON file.
-The JSON locale files will (if not exist already) be automaticly created on new instance or config.<br />
+The JSON locale files will (if not exist already) be automaticly created on new instance or config.

 ### Template string translation

-You can embed strings into the translation phrase using the `$()` syntax (notice the parenthesis instead of curly brackets).<br />
+You can embed strings into the translation phrase using the `$()` syntax (notice the parenthesis instead of curly brackets).
 This way you can translate the phrase once and use it for all combinations without having to duplicate the same translation.

 ```js